 the dedicated dozen

-Lord, thank you for those who minister and lead in our congregations.
-May they always have the same passion, and use all their gifts to build up your church.
+Lord, thank you for those who minister and lead in congregations.
+Grant them the same passion, and empower every gift they possess for the building up of your church.

 two characteristics of New Testament leadership (video)